Youth Wiki (continuous)

 The Youth Wiki is Europe's online database in the area of national youth policies.
-The platform, which has been online since 12th of December 2017, is a comprehensive database on national structures, policies and actions supporting young people.
-It covers the nine main fields of action identified in the 2009-2018 EU Youth Strategy:
+There are currently 33 European countries taking part.
+The platform, which has been online since 2017, is a comprehensive database on national structures, policies and actions supporting young people.
+It has been recently updated to cover also the fields of action identified in the 2019-2027 EU Youth Strategy:

 1. Youth Policy